uviclibraries/3d-print-mgt-web-app/README.md

 admin-user-specification.php
 Displays and offers editable data from specific user in user database.
 Editable data is user type, email, email reports (automated daily Moneris report emailed).
 Only accessible to admin level users.

+create-group.php
+Creates a group from a list of users who have a job with a "submitted" status.

 customer-dashboard.php
 Displays all jobs linked to logged in netlink user.
 Has links to all linked specific job pages, new-job creation, and FAQ page.
 If user is admin, displays link to admin page.